Justin Fields

-Justin Skyler Fields (born March 5, 1999) is an American professional football quarterback for the New York Jets of the National Football League (NFL).
-Following a stint with the Georgia Bulldogs, he played college football for the Ohio State Buckeyes, where he was twice named the Big Ten Offensive Player of the Year and appeared in the 2021 National Championship Game.
+Justin Skyler Fields (born March 5, 1999) is an American professional football quarterback for the Kansas City Chiefs of the National Football League (NFL).
+Following a stint with the Georgia Bulldogs, he played college football for the Ohio State Buckeyes, twice winning Big Ten Offensive Player of the Year between 2019 and 2020 and appearing in the 2021 National Championship Game.

-Fields was selected in the first round of the 2021 NFL draft by the Chicago Bears, with whom he set the single-game regular season record for quarterback rushing yards and became the third NFL quarterback ever to have a 1,000-yard rushing season.
-After three seasons with the Bears, Fields was traded to the Pittsburgh Steelers in 2024.
-He signed with the Jets ahead of the 2025 season.
+Fields was selected in the first round of the 2021 NFL draft by the Chicago Bears, setting the single-game regular season record for quarterback rushing yards and becoming the third NFL quarterback to have a 1,000-yard rushing season.
+His tenure was also marked by inconsistent play and few wins, leading to him being traded in 2024 to the Pittsburgh Steelers, where he mostly served as a backup.
+Fields became the starter of the New York Jets the following year, but struggled before his season was cut short by injury.
+After the season, he was traded to the Chiefs.

 Early life

 Fields attended Harrison High School in Kennesaw, Georgia.
 In two years as the starting quarterback for Harrison, he totaled 4,187 passing yards, 41 passing touchdowns, 2,096 rushing yards, and 28 rushing touchdowns.
 In the summer before his senior year in 2017, he attended the Elite 11 quarterback competition and was named MVP of the event.
 Late in his senior year, in a game that was nationally televised on ESPN, he suffered a broken finger that required season-ending surgery.
 After his senior season, he was named Mr. Georgia Football by the Touchdown Club of Atlanta, as well as first-team all-state.
 In addition to football, Fields was also a standout baseball player for Harrison High.

 Fields was rated as a five-star recruit and was the highest rated dual-threat quarterback in the class of 2018 by ESPN, Rivals.com, and 247Sports.com.
 ESPN listed him as the top recruit overall, while Rivals and 247Sports ranked him second behind fellow quarterback and Georgia native Trevor Lawrence.
 In October 2017, Fields committed to the University of Georgia to play college football after withdrawing a previous commitment to Penn State.
 His senior year was documented in the second season of the Netflix series QB1: Beyond the Lights (2018).